2024 United States House of Representatives elections

 The 2024 United States House of Representatives elections were held on November 5, 2024, to elect the 435 representatives of the United States House of Representatives, as well as 6 non-voting delegates from the District of Columbia and inhabited U.S. territories.
 The elections were held together with other federal, state, and local elections, including the U.S. presidential election and elections to the Senate, as part of the 2024 United States general election.
-The winners of this election serve in the 119th United States Congress, with seats apportioned among states based on the 2020 United States census.
+The winners of these elections serve in the 119th United States Congress, with seats apportioned among states based on the 2020 United States census.

 The House Republican Conference has been led by Mike Johnson since October 2023, following the removal of Kevin McCarthy as Speaker of the House and the speaker election that Johnson won.
 He is the first congressman from Louisiana to be elected Speaker of the House.

 With the election of Hakeem Jeffries as leader of the House Democratic Caucus, this was the first House election since 2002 in which the Democratic Party was not led by Nancy Pelosi.
 Jeffries is the first African American in the history of Congress to serve as leader of either party, and the first congressman from New York to do so since Bertrand Snell's retirement in 1938.

 The election was expected to be highly competitive, with forecasts suggesting less than a five-seat difference between the two parties.
 Events that have occurred during the 118th Congress include the January 2023 speakership election, the 2023 debt-ceiling crisis, the removal of Kevin McCarthy from the speakership, the ensuing October 2023 speakership election, and the expulsion of George Santos.
 No party has lost House control after a single congressional term since 1954.